redpanda-data/kminion/README.md

 - **Configurable targets:** You can configure what topics or groups you'd like to export using regex expressions
 - **Multiple config parsers:** It's possible to configure KMinion using YAML, Environment variables or a mix of both

-TODO: Add more internal metrics (logger, number of records consumed, ...), add metric for offset commits by group id, github workflow for releases and builds, helm chart

 ## Getting started

 ### Docker image